-3. If your child plays sports, learn the signs and symptoms of a concussion.
-This is even more important if you are a coach.
+This is especially important if your child plays contact sports—and even more important if you are a coach.

-7. Secure televisions and furniture so that kids cannot tip them over.
+Secure televisions and furniture to the wall so that kids cannot accidentally tip them over.

-8. Always use a car seat, booster seat or a seat belt when traveling in a car with children.
+Always use a car seat, booster seat or a seat belt when traveling in a vehicle with children.
 Every ride, every time.

-10. Do not dive in water less than 10-feet deep or in above-ground pools.
+Do not dive in above-ground pools or in other water that is less than 10 feet deep.
 Check the depth and for debris in the water before diving.

 Just a few simple precautions can keep a day of fun from turning into a tragedy.